SanTanBan/WiDS-AcWomen/README.md

 4) Ensembled Model: https://www.kaggle.com/code/santanubanerjee9/ensembling-3boosts

-These have been described in detail in our conference paper: https://doi.org/10.1109/EDM61683.2024.10615210 Our paper was awarded 3rd place in the "Health Informatics and Digital Humanities" category.
+These have been described in detail in our conference paper: https://doi.org/10.1109/EDM61683.2024.10615210

+Our paper titled "Harnessing Ensemble Machine Learning Models for Timely Diagnosis of Breast Cancer Metastasis: A Case Study on CatBoost, XGBoost, and LGBM" was awarded 3rd place in the "Health Informatics and Digital Humanities" category: https://edm.ieeesiberia.org/result-2024/

 Here is the link to [Khue](https://github.com/luumsk)'s detailed repository: https://github.com/luumsk/wids2024